ministryofjustice/moj-frontend/docs/get-started/setting-up-javascript.md

 title:  Setting up JavaScript
 ---

-Several MOJ Pattern Library components use JavaScript to provide interactive features.
+Several MOJ Design System components use JavaScript to provide interactive features.
 In order to fully use these components you will need to add some code to your service to set up the JavaScript.

 You can either

-- include the MOJ Pattern Library's JavaScript code directly in your HTML templates
+- include the MOJ Design System's JavaScript code directly in your HTML templates
 - import the JavaScript using a bundler like Webpack

 ## Add the JavaScript file to your HTML